mateuszdorobek/python3.info/dragon/polish/sprint-08.rst

 -----
 .. code-block:: bdd

-    Title: Dragon can take damage.
+    Feature: Dragon can take damage.

-    Scenario 1: Dragon can take damage.
+    Scenario: Dragon can take damage.
         Given Dragon is created with name "Wawelski" and Dragon health is 2,
          When Dragon takes damage 1,
          Then Dragon health is 1.

 Acceptance Criteria